-Pennsylvania State Grant
+PA State Grant

 For Pennsylvania residents, eligibility for the state grant is determined by the Pennsylvania Higher Education Assistance Agency (PHEAA).
-Other states have a comparable agency.
-To be eligible for a PHEAA grant, students must be enrolled at least half-time (6 credits).
+To be eligible for a PA State Grant, students must be enrolled at least half-time (6 credits).
 Students must complete the FAFSA by May 1st, for state grant consideration.
 Students who are residents from states other than Pennsylvania should contact their state agency for information about state grants or scholarships.